cybercom-finland/location_tracking_ml/README.md

 Each player has a pair of input neurons corresponding to the current position, and the delta from the last position before that for both coordinates x and y.

-The value signifying missing values is replaced by a special on-off neuron.
-This neuron is off when either of the input values is the placeholder value signifying missing data.
-When the neuron is off, both x and y neurons respectively are zeroed.
+The output is coded as a mixed density network with two probability distributions mixed together with weights.

-Two peers are chosen randomly to the input.
+One peer is chosen randomly to the input.
-For one module, that is 1 target and 2 peers, this makes 3 x (2 x 2 + 1) = 15 input neurons
+For one module, that is 1 target and 1 peer, this makes 2 x (2 x 2 + 2) = 12 continuous valued input neurons
-for each module, of which 3 are on-off valued, and the rest are continuous valued.
+for each module.
 The input data is the similar for each module, but the target to predict is shifted to the first neurons.

 The output neuron coding is identical to the input neuron coding but only has the predicted next x and y position for the target tracked by the module.

-For these continuous valued outputs a distance loss function is used.

-The enabled flag per module can be predicted also, with the loss function chosen accordingly (so that the predicted location does not matter if the prediction is disabled, but so that the associated loss for incorrectly predicting the enabled flag is high).

-In generation mode the output can be fed back to the inputs by calculating the deltas.

-Traditionally Mixture Density Networks have been used with LSTMs and real-valued outputs.
-These would probably produce somewhat better output, but for testing purposes trivial output coding works ok.

 Results
 =======

-For the following parameters:
+For the following parameters and trivial output coding, no mixed density network, only estimating the position as-is:

 {'n_input': 12, 'learning_rate': 0.01, 'batch_size': 16, 'training_iters': 10000, 'lstm_layers': [16], 'n_steps': 5, 'n_output': 2, 'decay': 0.99995, 'input_layer': None, 'display_step': 10, 'n_targets': 23, 'n_peers': 2, 'lstm_clip': 10.0}